Butchart Gardens: Statues

 Several bronze statues are displayed in the gardens.

 One, of a wild boar, purchased on a Mediterranean trip in 1973, was cast in Florence by Ferdinando Marinelli Artistic Foundry, a replica of a 1620 bronze cast by Pietro Tacca.
 It is called "Tacca" in honor of the sculptor and, just as the original's, its snout is shiny from the many visitors rubbing it for luck.

 Another, nearby in front of the residence, of a donkey and foal is by Sirio Tofanari.
 A fountain statue of three sturgeon, also by Tofanari (cast by Ferdinando Marinelli Artistic Foundry), is installed near the Japanese garden.

 In 1993, "Circle of Doves", which Ann-Lee Ross gave her husband Ian in 1991 to commemorate their 50th wedding anniversary, was installed in front of the begonia bower.

 In the summer of 2008, The Gardens introduced the Jennie B, an electrically driven 12-passenger boat, which plies the local coastlines in the summer giving visitors an appreciation of the waterside history plus coastal aquatic plants and animals.
-Boat tours, once offered at The Gardens, are currently not available.

 On December 1, 2009, the Children's Pavilion and Rose Carousel were opened to the public.
 The Rose Carousel, crafted by Brass Ring Entertainment of Sun Valley, California is the only carousel on Vancouver Island.
 The menagerie includes thirty animals ranging from bears, to horses, to ostriches, to zebras, to cats and mirrors the world from which The Gardens draws its visitors.
 The designs were hand-picked by Robin Clarke, The Gardens' owner and great-granddaughter of Jennie Butchart, in consultation with an artist from North Carolina.
 The carvings were done by some of the few remaining carvers of carousel art.
 Each animal is carved from basswood and took many months to complete.
 There are also two chariots able to accommodate disabled persons.

 The Rose Carousel is housed within the 700 m2 Children's Pavilion, which has a dome with a 23 m clear span, a full-fronted glass façade and a roof planted with native plant species.
 The pavilion also has an event room for such things as children's birthday parties.